-Taking delivery of this wondrous machine the other day, I half expected it to result in a damp smelling carpet which would need to dry for a good 12 hours or so until it was able to be walked upon but NO. My perception was way off target.
+Taking delivery of this fantastic machine the other day, I half expected it to result in a damp smelling carpet which would need to dry for a good 12 hours.
+But my perception was way off target.
 Probably because we’ve been using a Bissell ProHeat for the last 5 years and although it’s a good machine, it’s not a patch on Rug Doctor.
-Seriously, Rug Doctor knocks the spots off and out the ballpark compared to the Bissell ProHeat in so many ways.
-In fact it’s worth investing in the Rug Doctor for 24 hours just to experience its staggering cleaning power.

 Rug Doctor Rules

-If you’re renting it and it’s not already assembled, assembly is pretty simple.
-Just pull the operating handle up until it clicks.
+If you’re renting it and you have to assemble it.
+It’s simple.
+Pull the operating handle up until it clicks.
 Pull down the metal bar at the front to release the plastic filter compartment from the white bucket.
-Then remove the white bucket and you will see a black and mesh filter which is screwed into the machines base bucket.
-This is where you pour the water and detergent solution (which you can also purchase when you rent the machine).
+Then remove the white bucket, and you will see a black and mesh filter.
+This filter is screwed into the machines base bucket.
+This is where you pour the water and detergent solution.
 Pour the solution into the mesh filter until you reach the fill line.
 Then place the white bucket back in (this is where the dirty water will end up), reassemble the plastic compartment and snap the metal bar back up and over it.

 Rug Doctor Cleans Up Your Act

-You are now ready to commence the clean.
+You are now ready deep clean.
 Make sure the feature switch is on the required setting – either “hand tool use or carpet” and switch on.

-The one thing to remember whilst using Rug Doctor is that you can’t go forward then back.
-You have to pull the machine backwards whilst holding the red button on the top of the handle which deploys the detergent solution in strips to the carpet (or hand tool).
+Remember this: you can’t go forward then back.
+You have to pull the machine backwards while holding the red button on the top of the handle which deploys the detergent solution in strips to the carpet (or hand tool).

-Once you start to clean, you will see the dirty water cascading from the plastic compartment (the left part of the tube) into your white bucket.
-Keep going until you have run out of solution and you will know immediately when this happens as the cascade of dirty water stops flowing into the white bucket.
-When this occurs, take out the bucket as previously explained, empty and refill the base bucket.
+Once you start to clean, you will see the dirty water cascade from the plastic compartment (the left part of the tube) into your white bucket.
+Keep going until you have run out of solution which is when the dirty water stops flowing into the white bucket.
+When this happens, take out the bucket, empty and refill the base bucket.
 Do this as many times as required until you have finished cleaning.

-The weight of the machine is pretty copious so it’s easier to use on a ground floor where you don’t have to lift it.
-If you do need to use it on a higher level then a strong man or indeed strong woman is needed since it’s quite a bit heavier than general carpet cleaners.
+It’s a weighty machine, so it’s easier to use on a ground floor where you don’t have to lift it.
+If you do need to use it on a higher level, a strong man or strong woman may be a helpful assistant.

 If you are interested in renting the machine to try it yourself, you can find Rug Doctor locations on their website.
-If you would prefer to buy Rug Doctor, you can also buy it direct from £499 for the Rug Doctor Mighty Pro.
-Give it a go first though as you might find that all you need is a 24 hour rent and you’re perfectly clean and happy after one Rug Doctor treatment!
+If you want to buy Rug Doctor, you can also buy it directly from £499 for the Rug Doctor Mighty Pro.